 - Purpose– When you can align your best working qualities with Your Unique AbilitiesTM in your business.

 A recent example is a Midwestern logistics company and customer.
-The Freshly Minted CEO had been a rockstar of a salesman and had lead teams to support his large clients with fantastic results over the years.
+The Freshly Minted CEO had been a rock star of a salesman and had lead teams to support his large clients with fantastic results over the years.
 Now he was in charge of the whole operations.
-In a few short years the company grown to nearly $5M and was on the verge of growing out of control.
+In a few short years, the company grew to nearly $5M and was on the verge of growing out of control.
 They also had a few large clients and dozens of tiny clients that created some operational struggles.

 3 Keys to establish ROI

 - Determine where you are at right now.

 - How will you measure it?